invisibleroads/noccn/README.rst

   #!shell
   virtualenv noccn --system-site-packages
   cd noccn
-  bin/pip install path/to/noccn
+  pip install path/to/noccn

 If you're on Debian or Ubuntu, you can install the required numpy and scipy like this::

   #!shell
   apt-get install python-numpy python-scipy

 Scripts
 -------